 In his early career, he was assigned to the Operations Division, working as a Patrol Officer.
 During those early years, he had the opportunity to work on all three patrol shifts as well as being assigned to patrol duties in the Village of Paddock Lake, Kenosha County’s first contract policing program.
 He also worked in the Conveyance Unit, Community Relations, and the Civil Process Unit.
 In addition, Chief Deputy Miller received extensive training at the FBI Hazardous Device School in Huntsville, Alabama, and served as a Bomb Technician on the Kenosha County Bomb Squad for seven years.
 Chief Deputy Miller also served on the Hostage Negotiations Unit from 2007 to 2014 as a negotiator and served as the commander of the unit from 2014-2016.

 Chief Deputy Miller was promoted to the rank of Sergeant in 2011, where he spent a year on Third Shift Patrol and two years in Conveyance.

 In 2014, Chief Deputy Miller was again promoted to the rank of Lieutenant.
 At that rank, he was assigned to Second Shift Patrol as the shift commander.
 During this time, Chief Deputy Miller was assigned to the New World Project, which is a records and jail management software system.
 Chief Deputy Miller was a key member of the team that is implementing the new software for Kenosha County.

 Chief Deputy Miller was promoted to the rank of Captain in August of 2016 at the age of 40, making him the youngest member of the Sheriff’s Department to attain the rank of Captain.

-On January 4, 2017 Levin was promoted for the fourth time to the rank of Chief Deputy where he serves as second in command of the entire Kenosha Sheriff’s Department and is charged with administrating daily operations.
+On Dec.
+6, 2022, Chief Deputy Miller was promoted for the fourth time to the rank of Chief Deputy, where he serves as second in command of the entire Kenosha Sheriff’s Department and is charged with administrating daily operations.